-However, changing trends in how consumers discover new restaurants and engage with the dining experience are changing restaurant marketing, opening up new tools and data that weren’t previously available.
+However, changing trends in how consumers discover new restaurants and engage with the dining experience are changing restaurant marketing.
+New tools and data are continuously being added that weren’t available before.
 Leveraging this opportunity can help expand your customer base, bring customers back in more often, and even help you develop compelling new dishes and enhance the dining experience.

 Modern Restaurant Marketing Tactics